voodoos/merlin-occurrences-switch/README.md

 vscode right-click+`Find All References`.
 In Emacs `M-x merlin-occurrences`.

 ## Known issues
+- Based on 5.1+trunk, your project might not be compatible yet
-- Only types and values are indexed, not modules.
+- Modules in paths (like `A.B.x` are not indexed)
+- When the definition of a value cannot be found (like when first-class modules are involved), results might be incorrect.
+- Aliases modules are considered the same.
+- Only usages of a value can be used to find all references not its definition.
+- Rough UX, no error messages if the index is absent (you can check that `_build/default/project.uideps` exists) or if the index needs a refresh, etc.
+- Indexation might show many warnings.
+Running it twice might me required sometimes.
 - There are issues with vendoring right now.
-- Only usages of a value can be used to find all references not its definition (yet).
-- Index rebuild is needed after each file change.
-- Rough UX, no error messages if the index is absent (you can check that `_build/default/project.uideps` exists) or if the index needs a refresh, etc.
-- Indexation will fail and produce nothing if an external lib whose cmt are not installed is used.

 ## Vscode demo